The Giver: Plot

-Jonas's father is concerned about an infant at the Nurturing Center who is failing to thrive and has received special permission to bring him home at night.
+Jonas's father is concerned about an infant at the Nurturing Center who is failing to thrive, and receives special permission to bring him home at night.
 The baby's name will be Gabriel if he grows strong enough to be assigned to a family.
 He has pale eyes, like Jonas and the Giver.
 Jonas grows attached to him, especially when Jonas finds that he can receive memories.
-If Gabriel does not increase in strength, he will be "released from the Community"—in common speech, taken Elsewhere.
-This has happened to an off-course air pilot, to chronic rule breakers, to elderly people, and to the apprentice Rosemary.
-After Jonas speculates about life in Elsewhere, the Giver educates him by showing the boy hidden-camera video of Jonas's father doing his job: releasing the smaller of two identical twin newborns through lethal injection before putting it in a trash chute, since identical community members are forbidden.
-There is no Elsewhere for those not wanted by the Community—those said to have been "released" have been killed.
+If Gabriel does not recover, he will be "released from the Community"—in common speech, taken Elsewhere.
+This has happened to individuals deemed unfit for the Community, including Rosemary.
+The Giver shows Jonas a secret video of Jonas's father doing his job: releasing the smaller of two identical twin newborns through a lethal injection before putting the infant in a trash chute, since identical community members are forbidden.
+This revelation proves that those who are "released" are actually killed.

-Since he now considers his father a murderer, Jonas initially refuses to return home, but the Giver convinces him that without the memories, the people of the Community cannot know that what they have been trained to do is wrong.
-Rosemary was unable to endure the darker memories of the past and instead killed herself with the poison.
-Jonas and the Giver devise a plan to return the community's memories so they may know where they have gone wrong.
-Both agree that Jonas will leave the community thereby returning the memories to them, while the Giver will stay to help them learn to live with their memories before joining his daughter, Rosemary, in death.
-They plan to fake Jonas's drowning to limit the search for him, but he instead must escape in a rush with Gabriel, upon learning of the child's imminent release.
+Believing his father is a murderer, Jonas initially refuses to return home, but the Giver convinces him that without the memories, the people of the Community cannot know right versus wrong.
+Rosemary was unable to endure the darker memories and instead killed herself with poison.
+Jonas and the Giver devise a plan to return the Community's memories.
+Both agree that Jonas will leave, thereby returning the memories to them, while the Giver will stay to help them learn to live with their memories before joining his daughter, Rosemary, in death.
+They plan to fake Jonas's drowning to limit the search for him, but he instead escapes in a rush with Gabriel upon learning of the child's imminent release.
 The two are near death from cold and starvation when they reach the border of what Jonas believes must be Elsewhere.
-Using his ability to "see beyond", a gift that he does not quite understand, he finds a sled waiting for him at the top of a snowy hill.
-He and Gabriel ride the sled down towards a house filled with colored lights and warmth and love and a Christmas tree, and for the first time he hears something he believes must be music.
-The ending is ambiguous, with Jonas depicted as experiencing symptoms of hypothermia.
-This leaves his and Gabriel's future unresolved.
-However, their fate is revealed in Messenger and Son, companion novels written years later.
+Using his mysterious ability to "see beyond", he finds a sled at the top of a snowy hill.
+He and Gabriel ride the sled down towards a house filled with colored lights and a Christmas tree, and for the first time he hears something he believes must be music.
+The ending is ambiguous, with Jonas experiencing symptoms of hypothermia.

-In 2009, at the National Book Festival, the author joked during a Q&A: "Jonas is alive, by the way.
-You don't need to ask that question."